UBC-MDS/bmi-calculator-python/CONTRIBUTING.md

 # Contributing

+### Contributors:
+- Kelvin Wong
+- Qurat-ul-Ain Azim
+- HanChen Wang
+- Natalie Cho

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+## Submiting changes: Pull Request Process
+- Create a branch that you will use to make your changes.
+Ensure to use an appropriate name (ex. `bugfix/bug-name`)
+- Run your code locally prior to submission to ensure that it works properly
+- Ensure that your code is properly documented
+- Ensure that any temporary files are removed prior to the creation of a commit
+- Commit your changes and create a pull request to the `main` branch of the repository.
+The pull request will be reviewed by the admin of this repository and if approved, the changes will be merged to the `main` branch.

 ## Types of Contributions